 Three of the 14 approved establishments were not subject to the requirements of Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs due to the fact that the activities being undertaken or the products being produced did not fall within the remit of the Regulation.
-One approved establishment had not been operational for one year at the time of this audit.

-The remaining 10 approved establishments within the Roscommon County Council functional area had been subject to assessment to determine the manner in which Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs would be applied.
-Following assessment of risk and plant throughput, an approach involving absence of sampling has been applied with regard to seven food businesses; however, the seven food businesses for which the assessment determined that an approach involving absence of sampling was appropriate were not notified that they do not need to conduct sampling.
-The outcome of the assessment of risk and throughput for the three remaining establishments was that testing was required at a reduced sampling frequency.
-These three food businesses were notified regarding the outcome of the assessment and were provided with an outline of the minimum sampling requirements.
+The remaining 11 approved establishments within the Kildare County Council's functional area had been subject to assessment to determine the manner in which Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs would be applied.
+Following assessment of risk and plant throughput, an approach involving absence of sampling has been applied with regard to eight food businesses.
+The eight food businesses for which the assessment determined that an approach involving absence of sampling was appropriate had been notified of this outcome.
+This meant that they were exempt and as a result did not need to conduct sampling.
+The outcome of the assessment of risk and throughput in two of the remaining three establishments was that testing was required at a reduced sampling frequency.
+These two food businesses were notified regarding the outcome of the assessment and were provided with an outline of the minimum sampling requirements.
 Records of the results of the assessment were maintained on the establishments' files, and the reduced sampling frequency was communicated to the food business operators.
+The remaining business was conducting product testing and environmental monitoring for Listeria monocytogenes, for which there is no set sampling frequency.

 The County Veterinary Officer indicated that he kept the decision regarding compliance with the requirements of Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs under review during official controls, and evidence of this was noted in the establishments' files.
-There was one food business in which the overall throughput was increasing, and the County Veterinary Officer conducted a reassessment of the risk and overall throughput in July 2016.
-Although throughput had increased, the food business stayed within the same category with regard to the minimum sampling requirements.
+There was one food business in which the overall throughput was increasing.
+As a result, the County Veterinary Officer conducted a reassessment of the risk, taking into account the increased overall throughput, in July 2017.
+Because of the increased throughput, the reassessment concluded that the food business had changed from being exempt from sampling to requiring sampling at a reduced frequency.